-I've spread six bags ('laced' with topsoil) around the new rugosa roses in the Willow Tree garden, where I planted an Apricot Scentasia standard donated by a friend.
+I've spread six bags ('laced' with topsoil) around the new rugosa roses in the Stumpy (AKA Willow Tree) garden, where I planted an Apricot Scentasia standard donated by a friend.
 Colourbreak has died, and I also pulled out two unhealthy recycled roses - a bright pink Flower Carpet standard, and a white Iceberg.
 Easy come, easy go, for these two.
 After each load I'd rake up oak leaves and fill the barrow for the bonfire.
 Just one load of hedge trimmings today, with lots of attendant smoke.

 The House Merlot...